External Fish Disease

 UK target on biological effects

-Within the United Kingdom, the Clean Seas Environment Monitoring Programme is one way our national and international commitments to monitor marine biota in estuarine, near-shore and offshore marine waters are met (Nicolaus and others, 2016).
-The main drivers for the current programme are the OSPAR Co-ordinated Environmental Monitoring Programme and the Joint Assessment and Monitoring Programme (OSPAR Commission, 2014), together with the European Union Marine Strategy Framework Directive (European Commission, 2008) and Water Framework Directive (European Commission, 2000).
-Within the Clean Seas Environment Monitoring Programme, the UK monitors contaminants and their biological effects in flatfish (mainly dab but also flounder and plaice) from UK seas.
+Within the United Kingdom, the Clean Seas Environment Monitoring Programme (CSEMP) is one way our national and international commitments to monitor marine biota in estuarine, near-shore and offshore marine waters are met (Nicolaus and others, 2016).
+The main drivers for the current programme are the OSPAR Co-ordinated Environmental Monitoring Programme and the Joint Assessment and Monitoring Programme (OSPAR Commission, 2014), together with the UK Marine Strategy Part One (HM Government, 2012).
+Within CSEMP, the UK monitors contaminants and their biological effects in flatfish (mainly dab but also flounder and plaice) and cod from UK seas.
 External fish disease is one of several indicators used to inform progress against the target for biological effects of contaminants set out in the Marine Strategy Part One (HM Government, 2012).
 The assessment of disease status provides an integrated measure of fish health, natural and anthropogenic stressors (including contaminants).
-Monitoring and assessments are the scale of the 8 UK biogeographical marine regions that were defined in the Charting Progress 2 report on the status of the seas (UKMMAS, 2010).
-Assessments have been aggregated to report on the UK portions of the Marine Strategy Framework Directive Greater North Sea and the Celtic Seas sub-regions.

 Assessment scales